MarcelGarus/server/blog/draft comptime.md

 }
 ```

-The call `zig:comptime @import("syscall.zig").check_struct(Syscalls);` checks that the `zig:Syscalls` struct has the right structure – it should contain a `zig:not_implemented` function and all functions with names of syscalls should have the right signature.
+The call to `zig:check_struct` checks that the `zig:Syscalls` struct contains a `zig:not_implemented` function and that all functions with names of syscalls have the right signature.
-The `zig:comptime` keyword ensures this happens all at compile time.
+The `zig:comptime` keyword ensures this check happens at compile time.

-The checking code itself is pretty straightforward and uses `zig:@typeInfo` a lot to reflect about the structure of the type and the functions.
+That means, you can use builtin functions that let you reflect over the structure of types:

+- `zig:@TypeOf(anytype)` returns the `zig:type` of the given value.
+This `zig:type` can then be used where a type annotation is expected.
+- `zig:@typeInfo(type)` returns a `zig:std.builtin.Type`, which is an enum with information about the type.
+- `zig:@field(anytype, []const u8)` behaves like a field access (such as `zig:foo.bar`), but you can pass a compile-time known string as the field name.
+- `zig:@hasDecl(type, []const u8)` checks if a type has a declaration with the given name.
+- `zig:@compileError([]const u8)` aborts the compilation with the given error.

+Using these functions, the checks are pretty straightforward:

 ```zig
 pub fn check_struct(Syscalls: type) void {